sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 # Lab 2: Create a Cognitive Search Skillset with **Image** Skills

-In this lab, we will verify the lack of image processing results we got from the previous lab and fix it by adding image analysis skill set to our pipeline.
+In this lab, you will verify the lack of image processing results we got from the previous lab and fix it by adding image analysis skill set to our pipeline.

 ## Part I: The Problem Statement

 There are png and jpg images within the provided dataset.
 If you decided to bring your own data, it was suggested to also include images.
 But we did not add any predefined skillsets for image analysis.
-This is exactly what we will do now, but first, let's check out the kind of problems we could expect to see if we used the Language Detection, Text Split, Named Entity Recognition and Key Phrase Extraction Skills on images with steps 1 and 2.
+This is exactly what you will do now, but first, let's check out the kind of problems we could expect to see if we used the Language Detection, Text Split, Named Entity Recognition and Key Phrase Extraction Skills on images with steps 1 and 2.

 ### Step 1 - Checking warning message from the API